WencaiCheng/IMPACT-Z/readme.md

 - core_num_T, core_num_L, processor layout, the product of these numbers must equal the number of processors that you run on.

-- gridx, gridy, gridz, grid setting for PIC space charge simulation.
+- meshx, meshy, meshz, grid setting for PIC space charge simulation.

 - default_order, 1 refers to linear map, 2 refers to nonlinear map for all elements.
-It has ==lower priority to the ORDER setted in each individual element==.
+It has ==lower priority to the ORDER set in each individual element==.

-- W [eV], kinetic_energy，即动能。注意与 ELEGANT 的 p_central_mev 区别开来：
+- kinetic_energy [eV], kinetic_energy，即动能。注意与 ELEGANT 的 p_central_mev 区别开来：

   p_central_mev, 数值上即等于 $\gamma_0\beta_0$ [MeV/c], 即 $pc=\sqrt{\epsilon^2-\epsilon_0^2}=\gamma\beta m_0c^2=\sqrt{W^2+2W\epsilon_0}$